Nutritional Therapist Advanced Course Contents

 Progressing the case

-Students complete paper cases for assessment as they work through the course study manual, they received detailed written feedback on each case and these form part of their clinical training.
+Students complete paper cases for assessment as they work through the course study manual.
+They receive detailed written feedback on each case and these form part of their clinical training.

 Students attend two clinical training events that include a mixture of clinical lectures and cases.
 Students work on cases in class with feedback from the lecturers.
 2 x 3 day events.

-During Unit 10 students entre into clinical supervision where they find clients to work with under supervision.
-They take the cases with the supervisor present, then the student analysis the case and comes up with a treatment plan, this goes to the supervisor for feedback and sign-off.
+During Unit 10 students enter into clinical supervision where they find clients to work with under supervision.
+They take the cases with the supervisor present, then the student analyses the case and comes up with a treatment plan, this then goes to the supervisor for feedback and sign-off.

 3 clients, 2 cases each (6 cases in total) over 6 months.